Meropenem (By injection)

-- This medicine may cause seizures, headaches, or numbness.
+- This medicine may cause seizures, confusion, headaches, or numbness.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 Call your doctor right away if you notice any of these side effects: